opensciencegrid/gracc-request/README.md

 This daemon listens and responds to requests for replays on a AMQP queue.

-## Building

-Build the package with the setup.py file.

-    python setup.py build

 ## Installing

 It is easy to install the GRACC Request Daemon with virtualenv